UCL/research-computing-with-cpp/04cpp3/sec02Templates.md

     - `getArea()` is implemented.
     - `>=` is defined for `double`.

 We can use `getTheBiggerOne` with our `Country` class just as well as our `Shape` class, even though they are not (and certainly should not be) related by any inheritance!
-Templates allow us to define generic code that is broader than inheritance based polymorphism, but comes at the cost of being _static_.
+Templates allow us to define generic code that is broader than inheritance based polymorphism, on the condition that the type can be determined at compile time in order to generate a statically typed function.

 - Class inheritance provides run-time polymorphism: I can define one function that takes a base class (e.g. `Shape`) and objects of that class or its derived classes can be passed to it.
 The compiler does not need to know at compile time whether the function will end up receiving `Shape` or `Circle` or `Square`.
 - Templates provide static polymorphism.
 I can define one function template that generates separate functions for each class.
 If I want to use my function with both `Shape` and `Country`, the compiler needs to know this at run time.